OctopusSamples/OctopusHelmChart/README.md

 aws s3 cp s3://octopus-helm-charts/index.yaml .
 ```

-Push the package with the command:
+Create the new index with the command:

 ```
 helm repo index . --url https://octopus-helm-charts.s3.amazonaws.com --merge index.yaml
 ```

-Upload the new files with the command
+Upload the new files with the command:

 ```
 aws s3 cp *.tgz s3://octopus-helm-charts